rdalen/Boxify/docs/kicad-integration.md

 # 📚 Creating a PCB Library Entry

-Derive the Composite Part into a new PCB Library Part Studio and select a from the PCB Library a prototype board with the same sizes
+Derive the Composite Part into a new Part Studio called PS-KiCad-Integration and select a from the PCB Library a prototype board with the same sizes as the imported PCB

 This PCB Library entry becomes the reusable definition of the PCB within Boxify.